Social Media Really is a Nightmare

 New research has uncovered a potential – and terrifying – new phenomenon: social media nightmares.
 And they’re not talking about embarrassing Instagram posts.
 No, these Australian researchers say they’ve stumbled across a growing number of people suffering nightmares brought on by the stress of maintaining their online presence.

-The Flinder University scientists launched this groundbreaking research project to get a better grasp on how social media use might influence the content of our dreams – especially the bad ones.
+The Flinders University scientists launched this groundbreaking research project to get a better grasp on how social media use might influence the content of our dreams – especially the bad ones.
 To do that, the research team developed and drafted a Social Media-Related Nightmare Scale (SMNS) to measure them.

 “As social media becomes increasingly intertwined with our lives, its impact extends beyond waking hours, and may influence our dreams,” Reza Shabahang from the university’s College of Education, Psychology and Social Work – and the lead author – explained in a press release.